KeaCluster/dotfiles/README.md

 it will instal starship and apply my modified pure theme to it.
 (kanagawa-ish colors + couple of icons)

+### Other

+There's a script to update arch' gpg keys.
+Use it or not idc.

 ## Screenshots

 ![terminal](./images/terminal.png)